The System section allows you to set graphics card options, memory limits & sound settings.

 When set to None or when the only option is None: the CPU will be used as the computing device for Cycles.

-If the system has a compatible Nvidia CUDA device, it will show up an option for rendering with Cycles.
+If the system has a compatible Nvidia CUDA device, it will be available as an option for rendering with Cycles.

-If the system has a compatible Nvidia OptiX device, it will show up an option for rendering with Cycles.
+If the system has a compatible Nvidia OptiX device, it will be available as an option for rendering with Cycles.

 - Distribute Memory Across Devices